Beware of unmarked spoilers!

 - Anti-Magic: Telepath projectiles inflict the "Psychoshock" status, which disables your Typhon powers.
 Scanning them gives you access to a similar ability.

-- Beat Them at Their Own Game: You can gain the Telepath's "Psychoshock" ability by scanning them, and since they have no melee attacks this renders them temporarily completely helpless!
+- Beat Them at Their Own Game: You can gain the Telepath's "Psychoshock" ability by scanning them, and since they have no melee attacks using this ability on them renders them temporarily completely helpless!
+And apparently they realize it too, as they will flee until the effect wears off.

 - Hell Is That Noise: Make an extremely unnerving clicking/chattering sound when moving around.